JAlcocerT/JAlcocerT/content/blog/entrep-deploying.md

 ---
-title: "Where to Deploy?"
+title: "Where to Deploy?
+PaaS are great VPS companions"
 date: 2025-09-10
 draft: false
 tags: ["VPS","PaaS for SaaS","Lean Startup","Elestio vs Hetzner vs DO","Goodies 4 Marketers"]
-description: 'How to deploy?
-Resources to launch your stuff in front of your clients.
+description: 'Resources to launch your stuff in front of your clients.
 From CRMs, ERPs to forums.'
 url: 'where-to-deploy'
 ---